fenomas/param-enveloper/README.md

    Queries what value the param is scheduled to have at a given time.
 Useful for e.g. making an attack ramp whose duration depends on the value started from.

+> Note: When a sweep is added with non-positive duration, it is treated as an open-ended sweep that lasts forever.
+Scheduling a ramp or another sweep after this will throw an error.
+Scheduling a hold is a special case;
+the hold's duration will become the sweep's duration, and further changes can then be scheduled afterwards.

 ## Notes